Which debit cards are cheapest to use abroad?

 Some banks offer a free emergency cash service if you've lost your card while abroad (including Barclays, Lloyds and Santander).

 Or, you can ask a friend to send you money using a service like Western Union and MoneyGram.

 No. If you’re withdrawing foreign cash or paying for items in shops and restaurants, it’s almost always best to pay in the local currency – not in pound sterling – when prompted.

 Choosing to convert to sterling will mean that the merchant or ATM sets the conversion rate instead of your bank, known as dynamic currency conversion (DCC).

-This typically means you’ll get an unfavourable exchange rate, and in some cases, you’ll have to pay both your bank and the ATM operator a fee.
+This typically means that you’ll get an unfavourable exchange rate and, in some cases, you’ll have to pay both your bank and the ATM operator a fee.

 Check your receipt carefully as some merchants automatically select sterling when they give you the bill.

 - Find out more: best banks for dealing with bank fraud